scpaworks/scpaworks.github.io/docs/helpdesk/getting-started.md

      <a class="image" href="/assets/helpdesk/register.png"><img src="/assets/helpdesk/register.png" /></a>

 4. Once you complete the registration, you will be redirected to the main Help Desk screen.
-Here, you can see any tickets you have created and view their status.
+Here you can see any tickets you have created and view their status.
 Most recently updated tickets will appear at the top of the list.

      <a class="image" href="/assets/helpdesk/emptyTicketSystem.png"><img src="/assets/helpdesk/emptyTicketSystem.png" /></a>